 My brother told me how he managed to save up $500 dollars very passively.
 Every day he would take the change (coins) from his pocket and put them in a big sparkletts water bottle.
 He said he did this for a year, I think he said a year……but since I don’t remember clearly, let’s just say 2 years.

 After the second year of saving his coins, he needed money to buy his wife a birthday gift.
 Since the water bottle was now full, he started counting the many coins he had saved.
 Low and behold, the amount came to approximately $500 dollars by simply keeping leftover change stored away.

 I heard a similar story for an insurance company ad on TV….remember that commercial?
 The elderly gentleman said he has been saving his coins since he was a little boy.

 How This Easy Savings Plan Works

-This plan allows you to link your debit card to your new saving account and whenever you use the debit card, your total is rounded up to the next whole dollars.
+This plan allows you to link your debit card to your new saving account and whenever you use the debit card, your total is rounded up to the next whole dollar.
 The difference in your purchase amount and the rounded up amount is what goes into your savings account.
 Let’s say you spend $25.10 on groceries, $.90 will be deposited into savings.
 Easy peasy!
 You jump start this plan in the beginning with as little as $5.00.

 Not only will you be saving, but your funds are tied to the market, so you’re not just earning practically nil on your money like the traditional saving account.
 So this is like an investment account, you may ask?
 I suppose it is because unlike coins in a bottle, your money will be working for you.

 The company’s name is Acorns, which you might have already heard about.
 I really felt good about this plan after hearing a financial program professional talk about having a savings plan in place.
 He mentioned the Acorns company as a good savings/investment vehicle.
 I was really proud of myself.